 Our founder, Dr. Albert C. Barnes, understood that art had the power to improve minds and transform lives.
-In accordance with his vision and values, the Barnes Foundation believes that:
+In accordance with his vision and values, the Barnes believes that:

 - All people are capable of learning to appreciate and enjoy art, and doing so can be a life-transforming experience.

 - Engaging with art is not an esoteric activity, but one that has practical application to personal and intellectual development.

 - Art has a meaningful role to play in the service of improving society.

 - Diversity and inclusion are necessary parts of all our activities.

 - Our material assets must be preserved according to the highest possible standards so they may be enjoyed by the generations to come.

 Our Commitments to Diversity, Equity, Accessibility, and Inclusion